hetvilodaya/simplifAI-decor/README.md

  This feature allows users to generate images of rooms based on prompts provided by the user.
 Users can specify the size of the room, the color scheme, and the style of the furniture.
 The Room Image Generation feature uses machine learning algorithms to generate realistic images of the room.
--Object detection and price estimation of the cost that would take to replicate the room.
+<br />-Object detection and price estimation of the cost that would take to replicate the room.
--Room Panorama Effect
+<br />-Room Panorama Effect
  The Room Panorama Effect feature allows users to view their room in a 360-degree panorama.
 Users can move their device around to view the room from different angles.
 This feature uses panoramic image stitching technology to create a seamless panorama of the room.